amsa/fallacy-hunter/README.md

 	*Main> main
 	```

-5. You should see the following:
+5. You will see the following output:
 	```
 	Instructions:
 	1. Enter sentences without quotes.